grandparkla/july4/index.markdown

 8:00pm—9:00pm
 : *Rocky Dawuni* (L.A.'s own Grammy-nominated afro-roots and reggae sound)

-## Play Space for Children
+## Play Space for Kids

 There will be a dedicated play space on the event lawn for children ages 4-14.

-Got Game Sports leading tag, soccer and other games through 8:30pm.
+[Got Game Sports](https://www.gotgamecamp.com) will be leading tag, soccer and other games until 8:30pm.
 Tunes spun by DJ Francesca Harding, Ericalandia, and Chris Douridas.

 ## Transportation